habi/EAWAG-manuscript/manuscript.md

 ### History

-Cichlid fish in African lakes are powerful model systems in speciation and adaptive evolutionary radiation research [@doi:10.1038/nrg1316; @doi:10.1098/rspb.2006.3539].
+Cichlid fish in African lakes are powerful model systems in speciation and adaptive evolutionary radiation research [@doi:10.1038/nrg1316; @doi:10.1098/rspb.2006.3539; @doi:10.1002/ece3.7359].
 The functional decoupling of their oral and pharyngeal jaws is hypothesized to be a factor in making cichlids unusually versatile in their feeding and allowing them the ability to adapt to a wide range of environmental factors [@doi:10.2307/2412950].
 The hypothesis is that the fusion of the lower pharyngeal jaws makes that jaw system a powerful food processing tool, in turn releasing the oral jaws from functional constraint.
 The oral jaws no longer need to process prey and can therefore specialize on prey capture.

-Even though the evolutionary diversification of cichlid fish radiations in Lake Victoria in Africa is a well-researched issue it remains a complex system in need of further study [@doi:10.1098/rspb.2006.3539; @doi:10.1111/nph.13450].
+Even though the evolutionary diversification of cichlid fish radiations in Lake Victoria in Africa is a well researched issue it remains a complex system in need of further study [@doi:10.1098/rspb.2006.3539; @doi:10.1111/nph.13450].
 We aim to better understand the functional anatomy of the skulls and jaws in these fish in order to test the functional decoupling and other hypotheses about what may facilitate exceptionally high rates of morphological evolution.

 The collection of cichlid fish available is extremely valuable, hence a nondestructive imaging method is paramount for studying these samples.